faelf/Droid-Gym/README.md

 - Gallery-10.webp - from Sabel Blanco on Pexels.
 - Gallery-11.webp - from Scott Webb on Pexels.
 - Gallery-12.webp - from Victor Freitas on Pexels.
-- Testemonials pictures were created by ChatGPT
+- Testemonials pictures were created by ChatGPT.

 [Back to the top](#table-of-contents)